 Silver and gold prices

 - Average Realized Price Per Ounce: Precious metals are viewed as safe-haven assets from an investment point of view.
 Investments in these metals are primarily made from the point of view of hedging against macroeconomic and geopolitical uncertainty.
-Thus, any unforeseen disruption such as a sudden outburst of the uncertainty prevailing in the Korean peninsula or the continued uncertainty pertaining to U.S. - China trade relations leads to a surge in the investment demand for precious metals and consequently, the prices of these commodities.
+Thus, any unforeseen disruption such as a sudden outburst of the uncertainty prevailing in the Korean peninsula or the continued uncertainty about U.S.-China trade relations leads to a surge in the investment demand for precious metals and, consequently, the prices of these commodities.
 If such a macroeconomic/geopolitical disruption materializes and prices rise by 5% relative to our current estimates by the end of the forecast period (accompanied by a 100 basis point increase in margins), it would result in an upside of around 6% to our price estimate.

 Tax liability for the company

 - Wheaton Precious Metals Corp.
 Tax Rate: Wheaton Precious Metals Corp. currently does not incur any significant income taxes as it carries out its operations from its wholly-owned subsidiary Silver Wheaton Cayman, registered in the Cayman Islands, where the company is exempt from income tax laws.
-The company's tax rate may increase gradually as governments around the world crack down on tax havens and loopholes.
-Should this happen and the company's tax rate increases to 25% from 2020 onward, it would present a downside of about 25% to our price estimate.
+The company's tax rate may increase gradually as governments crack down on tax havens and loopholes worldwide.
+Should this happen and the company's tax rate increase to 25% from the current year onward, it would present a downside of about 25% to our price estimate.

 Wheaton Precious Metals Corporation is the world's largest silver streaming company.
-The company currently has fourteen silver purchase agreements and two precious metals agreements, where in exchange for an upfront payment, it has the right to purchase all or a portion of, the silver production at a low fixed cost, from high-quality mines located in politically stable regions.
+The company currently has fourteen silver purchase agreements and two precious metals agreements.
+In exchange for an upfront payment, it has the right to purchase all or a portion of the silver production at a low fixed cost from high-quality mines located in politically stable regions.

 Based on the 2020 report, attributable production totaled 22,892 ounces of silver, 22,187 ounces of palladium, and 367,419 ounces of gold.

-We have divided the company into ten divisions, based on the streaming contracts it currently holds.
+We have divided the company into ten divisions based on its current streaming contracts.